Kangly: Origins

-They may be related to the Kipchaks or Pechenegs, or they may have been a branch of the Kök Turks who were conquered by the Tang dynasty of China.
+Their exact origin remains uncertain.
+Erkoç (2023) propose that they may be related to the Kipchaks or Pechenegs, or they may have been a branch of the Kök Turks who were conquered by the Tang dynasty of China or Qaŋlï might originated from Tiele tribes (*Tägräk).

 Historical references

 Kara-Khanid lexicographer Mahmud al-Kashgari mentioned a Kipchak chief surnamed Qanglı and simply glossed Qanglı as "a wagon for carrying load".
-Supposedly, they might be identified as or closely related to Kipchaks; or formed part of the Pechenegs.
+Supposedly, they might be identified as or closely related to Kipchaks; or formed part of the Pechenegs, or were of Tiele origin.
+Gaoche, Chinese exonomy for Tiele means "high cart".

 Byzantine Emperor Constantine VII mentions three Pecheneg tribes collectively known as the Kangar in his De Administrando Imperio.
 Kangar is associated with Kang territory and probably with the Kangaris people and the city of Kangu Tarban, mentioned in the Kul Tigin inscription of the Orkhon Turkic peoples.

 Still, the relationship between the Kanglys, the Kangars, and the Kangaris / Kengeres (allies of the Eastern Turkic Khaganate against the Western Turkic Khaganate), is still unclear.

 They may have even been a branch of the Göktürks, who were conquered by the Tang dynasty of China..

-The Tang dynasty historical text Tang Huiyao apparently distinguished the Kangheli from the Kang nation, also known as Kangju nation.
+Peter Golden and Istvan Vásáry propose their name derives from the region Kang (ha) (= K'ang-chü of the Chinese sources = Syr Darya region).
+However, the Tang dynasty historical text Tang Huiyao apparently distinguished the Kangheli (= Kangly) from the Kang nation, another name of the Kangju nation, by distinguishing the Kangheli's horses from the Kang nation's horses, identified with the Dayuan horses.

 History

 After the fall of the Pecheneg Khanate in the early 10th century, the role of the Kanglys became prominent.
 Different Pontic Steppe's Turkic nomadic peoples, who might have been separate and distinct earlier, would eventually become assimilated into each other by the 13th century.
 The eastern grouping of Cumania was indeed known as Qanglı (Latin: Cangle).

 Many Kangly warriors joined the Khwarezmid Empire in the 11th century.
 In 1175 some of them lived north of Lake Balkhash and transferred their allegiance from the Qara Khitai (Western Liao dynasty) to the Jin dynasty.

 They were conquered by Genghis Khan's armies during the Mongol conquest of Central Asia in 1219–1223.
 All Kanglys in Bukhara who were taller than a wheel, were slain by the Mongols.
 Jochi subdued remnants who still lived in the land of the Kyrghyz and Kipchak steppes in 1225.
-Khwarizmi Kangly remnants submitted to Great Khan Ögedei after a long resistance under Jalal ad-Din Mingburnu against his general Chormaqan and governor Chin-temur.
+Khwarizmi Kangly remnants submitted to Great Khan Ögedei after a long resistance under Jalal al-Din Mangburni against his general Chormaqan and governor Chin-temur.
 After the Mongol conquest, the remaining Kanglys were absorbed into other Turks and Mongols.
 Some of them who served in the Yuan dynasty became Kharchins.

-There are Kangly clans among the Kazakhs, Uzbeks, Kyrgyz, Bashkirs, Nogais, and Karakalpaks.
+There are Kangly clans among the Kazakhs, Uzbeks, Kyrgyz, Bashkirs, Nogais, Karakalpaks and Yakuts (Sakha).